preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Person**: This option can be used to show properties in Card view.
 + **Show create button**: To make it possible for editors to create a new page from here, select this option to add a button to the block heading, and type the name for the button.
 + **Show Default image**: If there is no image available for a page, a placeholder image can be used.
 If that image should be used, select this option.
++ **Show Export to Excel**: In Omnia 6.10 and later, it's possible to make an "Export to Excel" available for users, making it possible to export a list to Excel.
+Available for List View only.
 + **Show Likes/Comments**: If the number of likes and comments should be displayed for the item, select this option.
 + **Show link**: You can add a link button at the bottom of the list.
 The first page collection is default, but you can link to any target.
 + **Show Navigation**: If navigation icons for the users to use for rolling should be shown, select this option.
 Available for "Dynamic Roller" only.